|Years Coached||Record||Win %||Playoff record||Playoff win %|

 Ray Flaherty Coaching Tree

-Before he was a head coach, Flaherty served as an assistant coach for Steve Owen and Norman "Red" Strader.
-During this time, he coached for one year for Steve Owen and Norman "Red" Strader.
+Before he was a head coach, Flaherty served as an assistant coach for Steve Owen.
+He spent one years as an assistant coach to Steve Owen, finishing as the assistant coach in 1935.
 During his time as head coach, two assistant coaches, (Turk Edwards and Norman "Red" Strader) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 34-38-1 in the regular season and 0-1 in the playoffs during their six seasons as head coach after serving on his coaching staffs.
+His coaching tree has combined for a record of 28-30-1 in the regular season and 0-1 in the playoffs during their five seasons as head coach after serving on his coaching staffs.

 Flaherty was born on Tuesday, September 1, 1903 in Spokane, Washington.
 He died on Tuesday, July 19, 1994 at the age of 90.